slatedocs/slate/source/includes/_bulk_data.md

 5. Leave the handler as the default.
 6. For role, select "S3 Execution role".
 This will open a new window.
 7. In this new window, called "IAM Management Console", name your role something relevant, like "controlShiftReceriver_s3."
 Then click "Allow" in the far bottom left corner.
 8. Next is setting the memory size.
-You should be fine with 128MB, but you can always update the memory size later.
+You should be fine with 128MB, but if you have a large petitions DB, you will likely need more.
+You can always update the memory size later.
+Later, you can check the log stream in Cloudwatch monitoring to see how much memory was used.
 9. Set the Timeout a little higher - 30 seconds should be fine.
 10. Use "No VPC".